mayumih387/route360/src/content/posts/i18n-next-to-gatsby/en.md

 #### TypeScript maybe?

 I didn't include TypeScript because I don't think it's needed at the moment.
 If I get motivated in the future, I might try to rewrite files.

-#### Sitemap generation

-For now, I still type the sitemap by hand.
-[Gatsby.js officially provides a sitemap plugin](https://www.gatsbyjs.com/plugins/gatsby-plugin-sitemap/), but it seems to require some work to configure for a multilingual style.

 #### Auto OGP images